 If you have directly contributed to scenarios like the ones mentioned above, or been an unfortunate witness to these acts of unkindness, then this is for you.

-And if you have the means to spare some extra change or time, then be assured that one of the best ways to feel happy and good about yourself is to be kind, and to set the wheels into motion for shaping a happier, and a much better world!
+And if you have the means to spare some extra change or time, then be assured that one of the best therapies to take away your stress would be to set the wheels of generosity into motion and help shape a happier world!